JoeHetfield/aws-assignment/README.md

 - `.gitignore`: Git ignore descriptor.

-- `package.json`: You knew, refer here for more info about libs that been used.
+- `package.json`: What you think of it, refer here for more info about libs that been used.

 - `README.md`: What you reading now ;)

 - `webpack.config.babel.js`: Webpack configuation file, modulized and managed with `webpack.part.js`.

-- `webpack.parts.js`: Webpack configuation file, splited by loaders/plugins which been used.
+- `webpack.parts.js`: Webpack configuation file, splited by loaders / plugins which been used.

-##### - spring: (val: number, config?: SpringHelperConfig) => OpaqueConfig
-Used in conjunction with the components below.
-Specifies the how to animate to the destination value, e.g. `spring(10, {stiffness: 120, damping: 17})` means "animate to value 10, with a spring of stiffness 120 and damping 17".

-- `val`: the value.
-- `config`: optional, for further adjustments.
-Possible fields:
-  - `stiffness`: optional, defaults to `170`.
-  - `damping`: optional, defaults to `26`.
-  - `precision`: optional, defaults to `0.01`.
-Specifies both the rounding of the interpolated value and the speed (internal).

-  It's normal not to feel how stiffness and damping affect your spring; use [Spring Parameters Chooser](http://chenglou.github.io/react-motion/demos/demo5-spring-parameters-chooser) to get a feeling. **Usually**, you'd just use the list of tasteful stiffness/damping presets below.

-##### - Presets for `{stiffness, damping}`
-Commonly used spring configurations used like so: `spring(10, presets.wobbly)` or `spring(20, {...presets.gentle, precision: 0.1})`.
-[See here](https://github.com/chenglou/react-motion/blob/9cb90eca20ecf56e77feb816d101a4a9110c7d70/src/presets.js).
+### Hope you like it and give me a high score!
+I love AWS and REALLY REALLY want get the position!